This healthier caramel corn employs coconut oil and maple syrup – An easy recipe that is naturally gluten-free and vegan!

 I’m always interested in the personal lives of my favorite bloggers, so I thought someone might be interested in mine!
 It’s nice to share a bit more than a recipe now and then, but let’s move onto the food!

-I have loooooooved Cracker Jack since I was a kid, and, subsequently, caramel corn as I got older, but most recipes call for tons of butter and sugar!!
+I have loved Cracker Jack since I was a kid, and, subsequently, caramel corn as I got older.
+Most recipes, however, call for tons of butter and sugar!
 So, as usual, I decided to create my own healthy version….

-This popcorn is lightly sweetened with only a bit of healthy fat from the coconut oil.
-The sprinkle of salt brings out the flavor and the sweetness….all in all, not a bad little snack!
+This popcorn is lightly sweetened with a bit of healthy fat from the coconut oil.
+The sprinkle of salt brings out the flavor and the sweetness.

 What was your favorite childhood snack?